gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

  <p>This is the
  solution WebGL uses.
 If your code is written correctly the only thing the user might notice is the image in the canvas is being scaled slightly.
 Otherwise it just works.
-In the worst case most WebGL programs that don't do the right thing will just have a slightly off display but if user sizes the window back down things will return to normal.</p>
+In the worst case most WebGL programs that don't do the right thing will just have a slightly off display but if the user sizes the window back down things will return to normal.</p>
 </li>
 </ol>